 Dr Robert Walton, a senior fellow in general practice at Cochrane UK, examines evidence from a new Cochrane Review on antibody testing for Covid-19, and asks how useful these tests might be for GPs.

-As might be expected, the sensitivity of antibody testing was poor in the first week of the illness – only detecting 30% of people with Covid-19.
-This means that there would be a high number of false negative tests if used in the early stages of the disease.
-However the sensitivity of the test rose surprisingly quickly to 72% for the combination of IgG and IgM antibodies in the second week and 90% in week three.
-Unfortunately there were insufficient data at later time points so we don’t know how rapidly the antibody levels fall off.
+As might be expected, the sensitivity of antibody testing was poor in the first week of the illness – only detecting 41% of people with Covid-19.
+This means that there would be a high number of false negative tests if used for diagnosis in the early stages of the disease.
+However, the sensitivity of the test rose surprisingly quickly to 75% for the combination of Immunoglobulin G (IgG) and Immunoglobulin M (IgM) antibodies in the second week and 88% in week three.
+The sensitivity of serological testing remained high at 93% for up to three months.
+Unfortunately, there were insufficient data at later time points, so we don’t know how rapidly the IgG and IgM antibody levels fall off.